 - 21) Templeton Asian Growth Fund

 - 22) Templeton Asian Smaller Companies Fund

 - 23) Templeton BRIC Fund

+- 24) Templeton China Fund

-- 25)
+- 25) Templeton Eastern Europe Fund

 - 26) Templeton Emerging Markets Fund

 - 27) Templeton Emerging Markets Smaller Companies Fund

 - 28) Templeton Euroland Fund

 - 29) Templeton European Fund

-- Templeton Frontier Markets Fund 30)
+- 30) Templeton Frontier Markets Fund

-- Templeton Global (Euro) Fund (to be renamed Templeton 31)

-- Global Climate Change Fund effective March 5, 2018) 32)
+- 31) Templeton Global (Euro) Fund (to be renamed Templeton Global Climate Change Fund effective March 5, 2018)

-- Templeton Global Equity Income Fund
+- 32) Templeton Global Equity Income Fund

 - 33) Templeton Global Fund

-- Templeton Global Smaller Companies Fund 34)
+- 34) Templeton Global Smaller Companies Fund

 - 35) Templeton Growth (Euro) Fund

-- Templeton Korea Fund 36)
+- 36) Templeton Korea Fund

 - 37) Templeton Latin America Fund

-- Templeton Thailand Fund 38)
+- 38) Templeton Thailand Fund

 - h) To ensure eligibility for the partial tax exemption for balanced funds for Investors resident in Germany, the following Funds will invest at least 25% of their net assets in equity securities as defined in Section 2 para.
 8 of the German Investment Tax Act, as it results from the implementation of the German Investment Tax Reform Act:

-- Franklin Diversified Balanced Fund 1)
+- 1) Franklin Diversified Balanced Fund

 - 2) Franklin Diversified Dynamic Fund

 - 3) Franklin European Income Fund

 - 4) Templeton Emerging Markets Balanced Fund

-- Templeton Global Balanced Fund 5)
+- 5) Templeton Global Balanced Fund

-- Templeton Global Income Fund 6)
+- 6) Templeton Global Income Fund

-- i) If and for so long as the Templeton Global Balanced Fund accepts investment by Malaysian investment funds authorized by the Malaysian Securities Commission as feeders, the Templeton Global Balanced Fund will typically invest 65% of its net assets in equity and equitylinked securities and 35% of its net assets in fixed income securities and liquid assets, with a permitted deviation of up to 5% of its net assets from this allocation.
+- i) If and for so long as the Templeton Global Balanced Fund accepts investment by Malaysian investment funds authorized by the Malaysian Securities Commission as feeders, the Templeton Global Balanced Fund will typically invest 65% of its net assets in equity and equity-linked securities and 35% of its net assets in fixed income securities and liquid assets, with a permitted deviation of up to 5% of its net assets from this allocation.

-- i) To ensure eligibility for the partial tax exemption foreseen in Article 150-0 D, 1 ter of the French General Tax Code, as it results from the implementation of the French Finance Law for 2014, for Investors resident in France, the following Funds will invest at least 75% of their net assets in equity securities:
+- j) To ensure eligibility for the partial tax exemption foreseen in Article 150-0 D, 1 ter of the French General Tax Code, as it results from the implementation of the French Finance Law for 2014, for Investors resident in France, the following Funds will invest at least 75% of their net assets in equity securities:

-- Franklin European Growth Fund 1)
+- 1) Franklin European Growth Fund

-- Franklin European Small-Mid Cap Growth Fund 2)
+- 2) Franklin European Small-Mid Cap Growth Fund

 - 3) Franklin U.S. Opportunities Fund

 - k) If and for so long as the Company is authorised by the Monetary Authority of Singapore (MAS) in Singapore and in respect of any Fund registered with it, investments in non-UCITS UCIs shall not exceed 10% of a Fund's total net assets.